 Always have snow-melting materials on hand to prevent slip and fall accidents.
 If you have pets, check that the product is safe for animals.

 Take necessary precautions to prevent freezing pipes, such as:

 Winter months can damage your car battery.
 During cold weather, the engine requires more current from the battery to start the vehicle.
-Ask a mechanic to inspect the battery and check for corrosion.
+As a part of your winter car and home maintenance checklist, ask a licensed mechanic to inspect the battery and check for corrosion.
 While you’re visiting your mechanic, ask him or her to check your anti-freeze mixture.
 The mixture should be 50:50 anti-freeze and water to prevent the coolant from freezing.

 Your wipers may be to blame and you may need to purchase fluid with a lower temperature rating.
 Windshield wipers should be replaced every year and if your area faces major winter storms, you may need to purchase blades designed for winter weather.

-Cold weather causes the air pressure in your tires to drop.
+Cold weather causes the air pressure in your tires to drop, which could affect your driving control, gas mileage, and more.
 Inflate your tires to the proper psi to ensure safe traction while driving through winter weather.

 This summary is for general informational use only and may not include all relevant information.